 The parent company, Taaleri Plc, will charge the company for the costs of acquiring the additional shares, which will be transferred to Garantia's personnel when the required shares are acquired.
 In accordance with applicable accounting regulations, Garantia does not recognise a provision for the costs in its financial statements.
-The company estimates that the share savings accumulated by the personnel during the savings period will entitle them to 9,104 additional shares.
-Calculated at the closing price of Taaleri Plc's share on the balance sheet date, the value of the additional shares would be EUR 101,783 in total.
+The company estimates that the share savings accumulated by the personnel during the savings period will entitle them to a maximum of 8,288 additional shares.
+Calculated at the closing price of Taaleri Plc's share on the balance sheet date, the value of the additional shares would be EUR 74,509 in total.
 The receipt of additional shares is conditional on the fulfilment of the conditions of the remuneration scheme.